Common Tax Questions Roundup

 A third option is our Tax Pro Review service.
 Here, you can file on your own taxes through our DIY software, then have a tax professional review your filing.
 With a DIY element and professional support to create confidence, Tax Pro Review has you covered.
 After preparing your own taxes, gain peace of mind knowing that an H&R Block tax expert has reviewed, corrected, signed and filed your tax return on your behalf.

 Hopefully this post provides the answer you need for basic tax questions.
-For more tax tips, head here.
+Visit the H&R Block Tax Information Center for more tax tips.